 To create your first email workflow, you will need to map out each step in your CRM or marketing automation platform.
 There are 10 steps that you need to follow when setting up a simple workflow.

-1. Set the goal of your email workflow
+1. Set the goal of your webinar email workflow

 Examples of workflow goals include onboarding new leads or driving registrations to a webinar.
 The actions in your workflow and email content should be designed to help nurture leads towards successful completion of this goal.

-2. Decide how many touch points you need in your workflow
+2. Decide how many touch points you need in your webinar workflow

 Create each email needed for your workflow and save them for automation so that you can easily pull them through to your workflow while you build it.

-Your enrollment triggers determine the behaviours and criteria that will qualify new and existing leads into your workflow.
-Enrollment triggers can include actions like clicking a CTA, downloading an eBook, engaging in a live chat, or be based on the lead's current status.
+Your enrolment triggers determine the behaviours and criteria that will qualify new and existing leads into your workflow.
+Enrolment triggers can include actions like clicking a CTA, downloading an eBook, engaging in a live chat, or be based on the lead's current status.

-4. Create a listWhen necessary, create a custom static or active list of contacts based on your enrollment triggers for your workflow.
+4. Create a listWhen necessary, create a custom static or active list of contacts based on your enrolment triggers for your workflow.

 - A static list needs to be manually updated to add new people to the list